Navajo death row inmate loses appeal to probe racial bias

 The federal appeals court in Washington, D.C., is reviewing the case.

-Fonseca reported from Flagstaff, Arizona.
+Fonseca reported from Flagstaff.

 Sign up for Daily Newsletters